CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 Note that this procedure retains any “real” NAs in the Abundance data, while it fills in values not present in the draft long data with “Absent”.
-This means we do not count data where species were recorded as “present”, which is probematic.
-A decision needs t be made on each specific analysis of the relative abundance data whether to replace those NAs with “Absent” or not.
+This means we do not count data where species were recorded as “present”, which is problematic.
+A decision needs to be made on each specific analysis of the relative abundance data whether to replace those NAs with “Absent” or not.